 For an individual item, begin by spraying the pan with standard oven cleaner and putting it in a sealed plastic bag.
 Using a plastic bag will keep the cleaner from evaporating and allows it to work longer.

 After a day or two, take it out of the bag and scrub it down with a brass brush.
 Smith prefers the type made for cleaning whitewall tires, noting it's just the right size "for doing pans."
 If all the grease doesn't loosen up right away, repeat the process concentrating cleaner on stubborn spots.

 Cleaning Multiple Pieces

 If you have several dirty items, Smith suggests a soaking solution of one and a half gallons of water to one can of lye mixed in a plastic container.
+Only use plastic since lye can damage or deteriorate other materials.
 The items should be placed in the solution so that they're covered and allowed to soak for about five days.
 Remove the pieces and use the same brass brush method to scrub them clean.

 Cleaning After Use